Service Industry Injuries

 - Evidence of your workplace accident may disappear.

-- Your employer may require that you see and get treatment only from its preferred doctor.
+- Your employer may require that you get treatment only from its preferred doctor.

-- The doctor may conclude that your injury was pre-existing or that it was the result of a pre-existing condition not aggravated on the job.
+- The doctor may conclude that your injury was a pre-existing condition or that aggravation of a prior injury did not occur on the job.

 - The workers’ compensation insurance company may stop paying your benefits if it believes you are not following your prescribed treatment closely enough.

-- The insurance company may stop paying your benefits if it thinks you are well enough to return to work.
+- The insurance company may terminate your benefits if it decides you are well enough to return to work.

 - Virtually any work-related injury or illness qualifies you for workers’ comp benefits.
 If it happened in the workplace or at an event outside of work that was still job-related, you are entitled to benefits.

-- We can prove that your injury or illness is work-related, but you need to report it to your supervisor right away, and it is advisable to get an attorney involved to make sure evidence is preserved and properly documented.
+- We can prove that your injury or illness is work-related, but you need to report it to your supervisor right away.
+It is advisable to get an attorney involved to make sure evidence is preserved and properly documented.

 - You can see any physician of your choice who has been approved by the Louisiana Office of Workers’ Compensation Administration (OWCA).